authelia/authelia/docs/content/integration/openid-connect/introduction.md

 {{< callout context="caution" title="Important Note" icon="outline/alert-triangle" >}}
 The combination of the issuer (i.e. `iss`) [Claim] and subject (i.e. `sub`) [Claim] are utilized to uniquely identify a user and per the specification the only reliable way to do so as they are guaranteed to be a unique combination.
 As such this is the supported method for linking an account to Authelia.
-THe `preferred_username` and `email` claims from the `profile` and `email` scopes respectively should only be utilized for provisioning a new account.
+The `preferred_username` and `email` claims from the `profile` and `email` scopes respectively should only be utilized for provisioning a new account.

-In addition the `sub` [Claim] utilizes a [RFC4122] UUID V4 to identify the individual user as per the [Subject Identifier Types] section of the [OpenID Connect 1.0] specification.
+In addition, the `sub` [Claim] utilizes a [RFC4122] UUID V4 to identify the individual user as per the [Subject Identifier Types] section of the [OpenID Connect 1.0] specification.
 {{< /callout >}}